nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Currently most fields are matched using Java's `String#containsWordIgnoreCase`.
 Upon research this runs in O(nm) where n is the string and m is the substring.
 This can become very slow as the contact database size increases to very large numbers.

-Moreover, the more specific the find command is, the longer the execution could take.
+Moreover, the more filters the find command has, the longer the execution could take.

 * **Alternative 1:** Use the trie data structure to store contact information.
     * Pros: This may reduce the runtime of `FindCommand` for each field from O(nm) to O(m).